m21ark/ldts/docs/REPORT.md

 >
 > Because we have a single instance for a class, we save CPU time and memory by not having many useless instances.
 Furthermore, the pattern makes it simple to handle the instance due to the fact we can call the *getInstance()* method and be sure the one and only class we want is called, avoiding a messy code with many class instances scattered throughout the code.
 >
 >However, being considered an antipattern, singleton isn't all good.
-Since a single instance exists, coupling is encouraged, therefore making the class harder to test and debug.
-Changes to the singleton can also be destructive if done incorrectly because all classes that need the instance are affected.
+Since a single instance exists, coupling is encouraged, therefore making the class harder to test and debug (as we later experienced).
+Changes to the singleton can also be destructive if done incorrectly because all classes that need/use the instance are affected.

 </br>